Osama-A-Abbas/Paramedic_Assistant_Version-3.1/README.md

                 3- user_responses table: This table will be dedicated to capturing Paramedic responses for Patient Info entered through the PatientInfoEntry.fxml

    To run the program:
-   - Install the files
+   - Clone the files
    - Set the javaFX libiraies location - check:  https://www.youtube.com/watch?v=AubJaosfI-0&t=16s
    - Set the database & jdbc connection - check the databse code file

-Youtube video:
+Project Demo on Youtube:
 https://www.youtube.com/watch?v=fGULsFalYaA